top of page

 Search

 One of the biggest barriers to lasting change is the “all or nothing” thinking pattern.
-This way of thinking makes you believe you must be perfect 100% of the time or you have failed.
+This mindset makes you believe you must be perfect 100% of the time or you have failed.

-For example, when you are trying to lose weight, and you find yourself eating cookies, you might feel like your whole day is ruined and decide to “start fresh” tomorrow.
+For example, when trying to lose weight, if you find yourself eating cookies, you might feel like your whole day is ruined.
+You may decide to “start fresh” tomorrow.

-It is not realistic to think you can't have any foods you enjoy, such as sweets, and it is important to still include these foods as part of your diet.
+It is not realistic to think you can't have any foods you enjoy, such as sweets.
+Including these foods as part of your diet is important.

 Small, consistent changes build habits that last.
 When you accept imperfection, you reduce stress around eating and make it easier to maintain balance.